 For many years the only access to Folly island was over a footbridge at Bull Plain.
 Mill owners successfully applied for the widening of the bridge to allow carts but the high sides still made getting goods off the island easier by barge than by road.

-The narrowness of the bridge was as much the reason for the decline in the Folly as a trading centre as the coming of the railways.
+The narrowness of the bridge was as much the reason for the decline in the Folly as a trading centre as the.
 Movement by barge was still far cheaper but the repeal of the Corn Laws in 1846 had reduced the price of corn and encouraged large landowners to sell off land to commuters that sought the green fields of Hertfordshire.

 Folly Island is designated a Local Conservation Area and cherry trees planted along Thornton Street recreate an original feature from the end of the last century.